cwmccurdy/quantumGrid/docs/readme.rst

 =====
 TODO: Go into details!!!

-scatterGrid is a package for solving a 1-D Schrdinger equation for an arbitrary potential.
+quantumGrid is a package for solving a 1-D Schrdinger equation for an arbitrary potential.

 Motivation